 The next time you're feeling guilty and anxious and feel like firing up YouTube to consume the latest interview with one of the world's most successful entrepreneurs, try this instead:

 Open your laptop or notebook and complete one minute of work towards achieving your goal.

 Just one minute.
-Even if you just write down a plan of what you need to do to achieve your goal, you've accomplished 10 times more than you would have by watching a 10 minute motivational video.
+Even if you only write down a plan of what you need to do to achieve your goal, you've accomplished ten times more than you would have by watching a 10-minute motivational video.

-Once you do this, something strange will happen: your feelings of guilt and anxiety will subside, and you will have actually achieved something by taking one of the hardest steps and getting started.
+Once you do this, something strange will happen: your feelings of guilt and anxiety will subside, and you will have achieved something by taking one of the most difficult steps and getting started.

 You may even feel like you can now do two minutes of work, maybe ten.
 Once you get past that first step, the subsequent steps are much easier until you hit a roadblock, but at that point, you will have gained sufficient momentum to get you through it.